Niltiwari7/EllipticHub/README.md

-# Elliptical Curve Calculator
+# EllipticHub

-Welcome to the Elliptical Curve Calculator, a versatile tool for performing advanced operations on elliptic curves.
+Welcome to the EllipticHub, a versatile tool for performing advanced operations on elliptic curves.
 This platform empowers users with the capabilities needed for cryptographic applications, providing a user-friendly interface to explore and manipulate elliptic curve parameters.
+It is responsible in both screen mobile and desktop.

 ## Features